Kayyar Kinhanna Rai: Early life

 Rai was born on 8 June 1915 to Duggappa and Deyyakka Rai in a Tulu-speaking Bunt family.
-His given name is unique since it includes the Kannada alphabet 'ಞ' (a palatal consonant pronounced nasally as "nya"), which is used very rarely in the written Kannada of today and is absent in the English alphabet which often leads to various other transliterations of his given name such as Kinyanna and Kinnanna.
+His given Tulu name includes the palatal nasal consonant ''/'ಞ', which is very rarely used in written Kannada today, and is absent in the English alphabet, often leading to various other transliterations of his given name such as Kinyanna and Kinnanna.
 Rai first learned Kannada in school.
 Later he published his first handwritten journal, Susheela, at the age of 12.
 He was influenced by Mahatma Gandhi and also participated in the freedom movement of India.
 During this period he married Unhakke and is a father to eight children.

 Career

 Rai started his career as a secondary school teacher.
 He also delved into journalism and contributed his writings to newspapers like Swabhimana, Madras Mail and The Hindu.
 He received the National Award for Best Teacher in 1969.
 He is a writer and poet who has written books on theatre, grammar and children.
 Some of his famous poems are Shreemukha, Aikyagana, Punarnava, Chethana and Koraga.
 He has written a biography of Govinda Pai, the Kannada poet from whom he was highly influenced.
-His other important works are Malayala Sahitya Charithre (History of Malayalam literature),which is a translation of an original work by P. K. Parameshwaran Nair and Sahithya Drushti.
+His other important works are Malayala Sahitya Charithre (History of Malayalam literature), which is a translation of an original work by P. K. Parameshwaran Nair and Sahithya Drushti.
 He was conferred an honorary doctorate by Mangalore University in 2005.
 He also chaired the 66th Akhila Kannada Sahitya Sammelana (Kannada Literature Conference), which was held at Mangalore.
 Some of his poems have been used as songs for the Kannada film, Paduvaaralli Pandavaru (ಪಡುವಾರಳ್ಳಿ ಪಾಂಡವರು) which was directed by Puttanna Kanagal.
 In 1980 he also stood for elections in Kasargod to the Kerala Legislative Assembly but was unsuccessful.

 Rai was also an avid agriculturist and was active in the cultivation of areca, rubber and rice.